-NOTE: Your Beck actuator was shipped from the factory ready for installation; no electrical adjustments are required before placing it in operation.
-Each actuator is set up and calibrated to the specifications that were written into the equipment order.
+NOTE: All Beck actuators are shipped from the factory ready for installation; no electrical adjustments are required before placing them in operation.
+Each actuator is set up and calibrated to the customer's specifications that were written into the equipment order.

-Under normal operating conditions there is no need to recalibrate the actuator.
+Under normal operating conditions there is no need to recalibrate the control drive.
 However, if the application requirements change or are different than specified on the equipment order, the actuator should be recalibrated according to the following procedures.